schonny/bedrock-api-server/README.md

    python cli-v1.py <function_name> <parameters>
    ```

+5. **The shortest way to play**: ... is the quickstart-mode.
+You only need a name for your server and/or your world (level) und start docker.
+- `docker run -p "19132:19132" schonny/bedrock-api-server -n my-server`
+  Will start the bedrock-server with the server-name `my-server` and the default level-name `Bedrock level` on port 19132.
+If the server `my-server` does not exist, it will create it.
+- `docker run -p "19132:19132" schonny/bedrock-api-server -l my-world`
+  Will start the bedrock-server with the default server-name `Dedicated Server` and the level-name `my-world` on port 19132.
+If the level `my-world` does not exist on this server, it will create it.

+Note 1: All created server with worlds will are stored in `/entrypoint/server`.
+Note 2: Before the server is started, it is automatically updated to the new server-version.

-5. **The shortest way to play**: This image is not a self-runner.
-You have to perform every action yourself in order to play Minecraft.
+6. **The shortest way to play (2)**: In service-mode you have to perform every action yourself in order to play Minecraft.
 At least these steps are required for a simple server start:
 - `download-server` - Without specifying a "server-version", the latest stable version is downloaded.
 - `create-server` - A "server-name" must be transferred so that the server can be created.
 This name can no longer be changed for this server.
 All other parameters (see server.properties) are also configured as server-default-values for this server instance.
 - `start-server` - Here, too, at least the "server-name" must be specified.
 Each additional parameter (see server.properties) will overwrite the minecraft-default-values and server-default-values.